-Buhari meets Archbishop of Canterbury - The Punch — Nigeria Today
+Buhari hosts Archbishop of Canterbury in London [PHOTOS] - Daily Post Nigeria — Nigeria Today

 |

-Buhari meets Archbishop of Canterbury
+Buhari hosts Archbishop of Canterbury in London [PHOTOS]

-President Muhammadu Buhari on Wednesday received Archbishop of Canterbury, Justin Welby, at the Abuja House, London.
-The Presidency had said Buhari who travelled to the British capital on Monday would be holding a series of meetings with some …
+President Muhammadu Buhari on Wednesday met with the Archbishop of Canterbury, Justin Welby, in London.
+Also present at the meeting were George Oguntade, Nigeria's High Commissioner to the UK and Josiah Idowu-Fearon, a prominent Anglican Bishop with …

-Buhari Receives Archbishop Of Canterbury In London
+President Buhari Meets Archbishop Of Canterbury

-In London, Muslim Buhari receives his bishop friend: the Archbishop of Canterbury

 Do you have something awesome to share with the world?
 Click here to share